amerkurev/django-docker-template/README.md

 #### Prerequisite

-For the the Let's Encrypt HTTP challenge you will need:
+For the Let's Encrypt HTTP challenge you will need:
 - A publicly accessible host allowing connections on port `80` & `443` with docker & docker-compose installed.
 A virtual machine in any cloud provider can be used as a host.
 - A DNS record with the domain you want to expose pointing to this host.